-Together with volunteers, many small donors and large sponsors, the WaterFoundation has launched numerous projects since it was founded in 2000, providing tens of thousands of people with drinking water and enabling many families to live in dignity.
+Together with volunteers, many small donors and large sponsors, the non-profit WaterFoundation has launched numerous projects since it was founded in 2000, providing tens of thousands of people with drinking water and enabling many families to live in dignity.

 Due to climate change, the groundwater level is dropping dramatically in many areas of Africa.
 Wells are drying up and the distances to the still open water points are long.
 Traditionally, it is women and girls who walk for hours with heavy canisters or calabashes on their backs to fetch drinking water to supply their families.
 With the distribution of specially equipped donkeys, this deplorable situation can be remedied quickly and inexpensively.
 The physical exertions are ended, girls can attend school instead, women can work in the fields and take care of the family.